 - Racial Equity for Black Employees in the Workplace

-Perhaps one of the most important takeaways from the conference is that the key to building an inclusive workplace is clear communication.
-If you really want to know if your staff feel like they are valued and included, the best thing to do is ask them, and take their responses into consideration.
+In conclusion, most important takeaway from the conference is that the key to building an inclusive workplace is clear communication.
+Simply, if you want to know if your staff feel like they are valued and included, the best thing to do is ask them.
+And, always take their responses into consideration.

 Grace Federal Solutions LLC offers healthcare recruitment services, as well as healthcare financial management and healthcare consulting services.
-Contact us to find out how we can help you incorporate principles of diversity, equity and inclusivity into your healthcare practice.
+Contact us.
+Find out how we can help you incorporate principles of diversity, equity and inclusivity into your healthcare practice.